evershade/terraform-config-template-files/README.md

   - all instances of a key are mergeable
   - keys are not duplicated and overwritten
 - Group keys with prefixes for structured access to related configuration settings
+- Input map of variables to be provided to each template file for rendering dynamic variables inside the templates

 ## Requirements